Architectural Icon: European Court of Justice

 Visit the ECJ

 The Luxembourg City Tourist Office (LCTO) organises tours at weekends and during judicial vacations (when there are no hearings).
 The visits service of the court organises guided tours, free of charge, to view the ECJ art collection.
 Tours are given in English, French and German.
-You can also take a guided tour of the building in all the official languages of the EU.
-Due to the current health crisis, these tours have been suspended, but you can find more information on when tours will resume here.
+You can also take a guided tour of the building in all the official languages of the EU, with more information on virtual and in-person tours here.

 You can find a brochure (in English) for a self-guided tour put together by the LCTO that covers the art and architecture of Kirchberg, here.